Nuno Markl: Television

+Upon joining Produções Fictícias, he wrote sketches for Herman Zap (1995-96), Herman Enciclopédia (1997), Herman 98 (1998), Herman 99 (1999), Herman SIC (2000), Paraíso Filmes (2001–2002), O Programa da Maria (2002), Hora H (2007) and Os Contemporâneos (2008), this last one, also as an actor.

-Nuno Markl debuted on television in 2001, co-hosting "Sem Filtro" (a youth-oriented talk show on RTP1) alongside Rita Mendes and Gaspar Borges.
+Nuno Markl debuted his hosting career on television in 2001, co-hosting "Sem Filtro" (a youth-oriented talk show on RTP1) alongside Rita Mendes and Gaspar Borges.
 He then moved to SIC Radical, where he worked on two different projects revolving around his other passion, film.
-Also in SIC Radical, he had a television show with Fernando Alvim, O Perfeito Anormal, which launched the comedy troupe Gato Fedorento.
+Also on SIC Radical, he had a television show with Fernando Alvim, O Perfeito Anormal, which launched the comedy troupe Gato Fedorento.

 He wrote many cult sketches for Herman José, especially for his show "Herman Enciclopédia".
 He wrote for the prematurely cancelled Programa da Maria (which had some Upright Citizens Brigade influenced sketches) and now writes for Os Contemporâneos.
 Nuno regularly updates his weblog, A Cave do Markl, providing movie reviews, video blogs, and updates on his work.
 Other side projects include TV and print ads for Café Delta and performing voice acting duties for the Portuguese version of films: